Projects

 Works in progress

-Characterizing the politicized news media coverage of the U.S. Mpox epidemic of 2022
+Characterizing the politicized news media framing of the U.S. Mpox epidemic of 2022

 Collaborators: Samuel Scarpino, Brooke Foucault Welles, Rushali Mohbe.